Tools and technologies for monitoring hydrometeorological hazards

 1. **Rainfall-Runoff Models**

-**Function**: Simulates the conversion of rainfall into runoff to predict floods effectively.
+**Function**: Shows how rainfall becomes runoff to predict floods accurately.

-**Characteristics**: Issues flood alerts by integrating historical records with real-time monitoring data.
+**Characteristics**: Sends flood alerts by combining past records with current monitoring data.

 2. **Watershed Models**